aws/amazon-chime-sdk-android/.github/ISSUE_TEMPLATE/bug_report.md

  - Version amazon-chime-sdk-media: [e.g. 0.4.0]
  - Can you reproduce this in the demo app?
 If you are reporting a crash:
+ - How often is this crash occurring?
+Is it reproducible?
+ - What is occurring in the app when the crash occurs?
+Are there metrics on CPU or memory use at the time?
  - Please provide full crash logs.

 **Additional context**